The Compliance Iceberg: Are you ready for the wave of global privacy laws in Workday?

 In our last post, we uncovered the hidden compliance risks lurking in Workday lower environments—the parts of your system often overlooked, but just as vulnerable.

-While many organisations work tirelessly to keep their production environments secure, lower environments like development, testing, and training often become breeding grounds for privacy breaches and regulatory exposure.
-Now, with an unprecedented surge in global and regional data privacy laws, the compliance iceberg is growing even larger, extending well below the surface.
-If you’re a CIO, CHRO, or head of systems or HRIS, especially in a regulated industry or a region with strict privacy laws, this is the time to pay close attention.
+While many organisations work tirelessly to keep their production environments secure, lower environments like development, testing, and training tenants often become breeding grounds for privacy breaches and regulatory exposure.
+Now, with a surge in global and regional data privacy laws, the compliance iceberg is growing even larger, extending well below the surface.

 Regional data privacy laws: Rising fast, getting tougher